 Services specify the outer behavior of objects.
-They are pure stereotype: struct specifications, with no implementation or data storage at all.
-Services consist of interfaces, properties and a description of In our design paradigm, structs are used as plain data how these elements interrelate.
-Additionally, services can inherit other interfaces in a way, by specifying that these other services have to be implemented as well.
+They are pure specifications, with no implementation or data storage at all.
+Services consist of interfaces, properties and a description of how these elements interrelate.
+Additionally, services can "inherit" other interfaces in a way, by specifying that these other services have to be implemented as well.
 Some services are abstract specifications of a general behavior, like a TextContent.
-Others are concrete that they can be instanced.
+Others are concrete that they can be "instanced".
 Instancing a service simply means to find an implementation class which supports this service and create an instance of it.